N-Channel vs P-Channel. Choosing a MOSFET for Arduino.

 Of the two types, the more common Enhancement-Type is not conducting electricity, when Vgs (voltage between Gate and Source) is zero - "Normally OFF."
 Depletion-Type is logical inversions of that, and is conducting when Vgs is zero - "Normally ON."

-For example, an Enchantment-Type N-Channel MOSFET with a pull-down resistor will be OFF while your Arduino pin is not initialized as output (the first few seconds on startup).
+For example, an Enhancement-Type N-Channel MOSFET with a pull-down resistor will be OFF while your Arduino pin is not initialized as output (the first few seconds on startup).
 But a Depletion-Type will be ON in the same conditions.

 When deciding between those two types, you have to think of what do you want to happen while your controller board is not actively driving the MOSFET Gate.
-If you don't know, then pick the Enchantment-Type.
+If you don't know, then pick the Enhancement-Type.
 It's easy to put a 10k resistor between the Gate and the Source, which makes it OFF by default.

 In the rest of the article, all the examples are about Enhancement-Type MOSFETs.
 Everything also applies to the Depletion-Type, just the ON/OFF status would be inverted.